Yes, absolutely! You can run PHP, python, ruby, perl, lisp and tcl applications on our system, as well as many others.

-What we do instead is enforce strict restrictions on the email servers that attempt to send email through our forwarding systems.
-These restrictions are no problem for legitimate email servers (they should all be passed by default on a properly-configured system) but they represent a tough barrier for the sort of compromised, virus-infected servers that send most of the world's spam.
-This blocks most illegitimate messages based on delivery mechanisms, not the context of the message.
-If you want, you can read all about our Email Acceptance Policy.
+Second, we enforce strict restrictions on the email servers that attempt to send email through our forwarding systems.
+These restrictions are no problem for legitimate email servers (they should all be passed by default on a properly configured system), but they represent a tough barrier for the sort of compromised, virus-infected servers that send most of the world's spam.
+These restrictions block most illegitimate messages based on delivery mechanisms, not the content of the message.
+Our public site has more information about our Email Acceptance Policy.
+This step includes greylisting.

-We use 64-bit Intel Xeon based servers with ECC RAM, and all member sites run on FreeBSD.
+We use 64-bit AMD Epyc based servers with ECC RAM, and all member sites run on FreeBSD.
 The specifics of our hardware evolve quite rapidly, and we don't throw away stuff that still works just because something newer came along.
 Our load-balancing algorithms are sophisticated enough to handle a heterogeneous environment.

-We also offer experimental IPv6 support for HTTP access to member sites hosted here.
-It can be enabled on a per-site basis from our member interface, but since IPv6 support is not yet ubiquitous on the Internet, it is not yet enabled by default.
+We also offer IPv6 support for HTTP/HTTPS access to member sites hosted here.
+It is enabled by default on newly-created sites.
+For existing sites, it can be enabled on a per-site basis from our member interface.